tryae/A-PathfindingVisualizer/README.md

 # About
 This is a visualizer for the A* pathfinding algorithm.
-Its a small program ment to show how the algorithm works.
+Its a small program ment to demonstrate how the algorithm works.

 # requirement
 Install ***pygame*** if you don't already have it!
 The easiest way is through the command prompt you can type either of the two below.